-- Replacing the disused glasshouses with a new glazed spa building. - Recreate the formal garden at the top of the slope and creation of an underground events centre with a superstructure. - Remove of mid-20th century air-raid shelter. - Increase size of the car park. - Provision of landscaping and paths and a water feature.
+- Replacing the disused glasshouses with a new glazed spa building.

+- Recreate formal garden at top of slope and create an underground events centre with a superstructure.

+- Remove mid-20th century air-raid shelter.

+- Increase size of car park.

+- Landscaping and paths and water feature.